Get in Touch

 Indoor Air Quality Tools for Combating COVID-19 in Schools

-For schools, there are four crucial IAQ tools to keep in mind: boosting ventilation, installing a proper air filtration system, maintaining healthy relative humidity levels, and implementing continuous air quality monitoring.
+For schools, there are four crucial IAQ tools to keep in mind: boosting ventilation, installing a proper air filtration system, maintaining healthy relative humidity levels, and implementing continuous air quality monitoring system.

 Ventilation